 Niemann-Pick disease type C is one of a group of rare inherited disorders.
-It is not related to fronto-temporal dementia, which is also sometimes called Pick's disease.
+It is not related to frontotemporal dementia, which is also sometimes called Pick's disease.
 It mainly affects school-age children but can occur at any time, from early infancy to adulthood.
-It is caused by the inability of the body to deal with cholesterol and other fats, causing them to accumulate in cells, including those in the brain.
+It is caused by an inherited inability to deal with cholesterol and other fats, causing them to accumulate in cells, including those in the brain.
 This can lead to progressive loss of movement and difficulties with walking and swallowing.

 People who first show symptoms in late adolescence or early adulthood are more likely to experience dementia as part of the disease.
 The dementia symptoms include confusion, memory problems and difficulties in concentrating and learning.

-There is currently no treatment and life expectancy varies.
-However, researchers have identified the affected gene and there is continuing research into this area.
-For further information and support contact the Niemann-Pick Disease Group (see 'Useful organisations').
+There is currently no treatment for the disease, and life expectancy varies.
+However, researchers have identified the responsible gene and there is continuing research into this area.
+For further information and support contact the Niemann-Pick Disease Group (see 'Other useful organisations').

 Normal pressure hydrocephalus

 The side-effects of certain drugs for Parkinson's may make symptoms of dementia worse, so adjusting a person's medication accordingly can sometimes be of benefit.
 Some of the drugs used in Alzheimer's disease may also be helpful, especially if the person is experiencing hallucinations or delusions.

-For further information contact Parkinson's UK (see 'Useful organisations').
+For further information contact Parkinson's UK (see 'Other useful organisations').

 Posterior cortical atrophy

-For further information and support contact the National Hospital for Neurology and Neurosurgery (see 'Useful organisations').
+For further information and support contact the Posterior Cortical Atrophy Support Group (see 'Other useful organisations').

 Progressive supranuclear palsy

 Progressive supranuclear palsy (PSP) is a rare progressive movement disorder, sometimes known as Steele-Richardson-Olszewski syndrome.
-It affects many areas of the brain and causes symptoms similar to those of Parkinson's disease.
+It affects many areas of the brain and people typically have symptoms similar to those of Parkinson's disease.
 As with Parkinson's disease, there may be a tremor (involuntary shaking of the body and limbs), but this is much less prominent in PSP.
 The specific parts of the brain that are damaged include the regions that control eye movements and those that keep a person steady when they are walking, resulting in frequent falls.
-The cause of the damage in PSP is unknown, but is linked to abnormal deposits of a protein called tau.
+The cause of the damage that occurs in PSP is unknown, but is linked to abnormal deposits of a protein called tau.

-For further information and support contact the PSP Association (see 'Useful organisations').
+For further information and support contact the PSP Association (see 'Other useful organisations').

 Frontotemporal Dementia Support Group